 On a very high level, the General Data Protection Regulation (GDPR) governs whose data you can hold, how it’s stored, and what has to happen in case of a breach.
 The subjects, which is to say the persons whom the data are about, now have the right to know exactly what data a company holds and to know what that information is used for.

-This GDPR has been a long time in the works.
-For years, it existed as a directive, but on May 25, 2018 the regulation will officially come into effect.
-If you’re interested in the details, read here about the key differences between the directive and the regulation, or see the full document.
+This GDPR was under development for quite a long time.
+For years, it existed as a directive, but on May 25, 2018 the regulation officially came into effect.
+If you’re interested in the details, see the full text of the GDPR.

 - it applies to any organization that processes the data of subjects residing in the EU, not just companies based in member states;